Bright and photostable single-photon emitter in silicon carbide: Introduction

 \subsection{Photoluminescence at Room Temperature}

-After the annealing step, scanning confocal microscopy revealed individual color centers emitting in a broad spectrum covering $\sim 580 - 700~$nm, as shown in Fig.~\ref{Figure1}(b,c) under laser excitation (532$~$nm, 0.5$~$mW on sample) with a 560$~$nm long-pass filter.
-The PL was collected with a 0.9$~$NA microscope objective (Nikon) and detected on avalanche photo diodes (APD) via single mode fibers.
-Antibunched photon emission was confirmed by Hanbury Brown Twiss interferometry, as described below.
+After the annealing step, scanning confocal microscopy revealed individual color centers emitting in a broad spectrum covering $\sim 580 - 700~$nm, as shown in Figs.~\ref{Figure1}(b) and \ref{Figure1}(c), under laser excitation (532$~$nm, 0.5$~$mW on sample) with a 560$~$nm long-pass filter.
+The PL was collected with a 0.9$~$NA microscope objective (Nikon) and detected on avalanche photo diodes (APDs) via single-mode fibers.
+Antibunched photon emission was confirmed by Hanbury Brown-Twiss (HBT) interferometry, as described below.
 Our measurements showed no evidence of blinking at time scales from 100$~\mu$s to several minutes, and the emission is stable for hours under continuous laser excitation.

-The room-temperature PL spectra extend from $\sim 590 - 700~$nm ($\sim 1.77 - 2.1~$eV), with energy shifts up to $\pm 50~$meV between different emitters.
-This can be seen from Fig. \ref{Figure1}(c), which plots the individually normalized PL spectra of the three characteristic emitters E$_1$, E$_2$, E$_3$ labeled in Fig. \ref{Figure1}(b).
-The small PL peaks between $\sim 580 - 590~$nm are also visible in the background spectrum, shown in the green curve in Fig. \ref{Figure1}(c), and are ascribed to second-order Raman shifts \cite{Ram2SiC} (Supplement 1).
+The room-temperature PL spectra extend from $\sim590$ to $700~$nm ($\sim 1.77 - 2.1~$eV), with energy shifts up to $\pm 50~$meV between different emitters.
+This can be seen from Fig.~\ref{Figure1}(c), which plots the individually normalized PL spectra of the three characteristic emitters E$_1$, E$_2$, and E$_3$, labeled in Fig.~\ref{Figure1}(b).
+The small PL peaks between $\sim 580$ and $590~$nm are also visible in the background spectrum, shown in the green curve in Fig.~\ref{Figure1}(c), and are ascribed to second-order Raman shifts~\cite{Ram2SiC}, further discussed in Supplement 1.

-We attribute the peaks at 584.8$~$nm (E$_1$), 597.3$~$nm (E$_2$), and 609.6$~$nm (E$_3$), as the room-temperature ZPLs of these emitters, though the assignment is less clear for E$_1$ because of the proximity to the Raman peaks.
+We attribute the peaks at 584.8$~$nm (E$_1$), 597.3$~$nm (E$_2$), and 609.6$~$nm (E$_3$) to the room-temperature zero phonon lines (ZPLs) of these emitters, though the assignment is less clear for E$_1$ because of the proximity to the Raman peaks.